-The ideas and activities in this leaflet are for you to use with babies and young children in your ECD centre or playgroup and at home.
+The ideas and activities in this leaflet are for you to use in the first 1000 days of a child's life.
+You can use the ideas with babies and young children in your ECD centre or playgroup.
+You can use them with your own children at home and can share with parents in your community.